 There are 3 Types of Taboos: cultural, religious, and food.

 - Cultural Taboos – A cultural taboo is something that is considered inappropriate to do or discuss within a specific cultural or sub-cultural group.
 Cultures such as the Tongans, French, Brazilians, and Native Americans all have their own taboos.
-So, too, do Americans.
+You can also read about American taboos here.

 - Religious Taboos – A religious taboo is something forbidden by a religion.
 Many actions and thoughts are banned by sacred religious texts such as the Torah, Old Testament, and Quran.